 - Talk about an issue involving the state’s children that they think is very important and why it’s important.
 The issue could be child abuse and neglect, education, foster care, physical or mental health of children or any topic chosen by the candidate.

-The person selected as Kid Governor should be out-going, able to speak well, have a sense of humor and be passionate about helping other people—especially kids.
-In addition, the Kid Governor must be willing to travel to Oklahoma City to appear at live gatherings and in videos without compensation.
+The person selected as Kid Governor outgoing, able to speak well, have a sense of humor and be passionate about helping other people – especially kids.
+Also, the Kid Governor must be willing to travel to Oklahoma City to appear at live gatherings and in videos without compensation.
 While we expect most opportunities for the Kid Governor will be virtual over the next year, there might be some instances where an in-person event might occur.

 Past Kid Governors: